hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 Enabling this option adds a `markdownNode` nested field to all `RichText` fields on the generated Gatsby schema.

-You will need to rebuild your `graphcms-fragments` if you enable embeds on a Rich Text field, or you add/remove additional fields to your GraphCMS schema.
+You will need to rebuild your `graphcms-fragments` if you enable embeds on a Rich Text field, or you add/remove additional fields to your Hygraph schema.

 #### Usage with `gatsby-plugin-mdx`

-These newly built nodes can be used with [`gatsby-plugin-mdx`](https://www.gatsbyjs.org/packages/gatsby-plugin-mdx) to render markdown from GraphCMS.
+These newly built nodes can be used with [`gatsby-plugin-mdx`](https://www.gatsbyjs.org/packages/gatsby-plugin-mdx) to render markdown from Hygraph.

 Once installed, you will be able to query for `MDX` fields using a query similar to the one below.